Yawuru language

 Yawuru is a Western Nyulnyulan language spoken on the coast south of Broome in Western Australia.

 Grammatically it resembles other Nyulnyulan languages.
 It has a relatively free word order.

 By the late 1990s the number of fluent speakers of Yawuru had dropped to a handful but a few younger people dedicated themselves to learning the language and they are now teaching it in schools and in adult classes, in Broome.

 Phonology

-The vowel phonemes are short vowels /i/, /a/, and /u/, and long vowels /i:/, /a:/, and /u:/ (spelled ii, aa, uu).
+The vowel phonemes are short vowels /ɪ/, /a/, and /u/, and long vowels /iː/, /aː/, and /ʊː/ (spelled ii, aa, uu).